symbol/symbol-docs/source/server.rst

 * **API node** (API Component): The primary responsibility of the API node is to properly store data in the MongoDB database once transactions are validated.

 You can test catapult-server software deploying your own network for development or learning purposes with |catapult-service-bootstrap|.
-It contains the appropriate of bootstrap and setup scripts to help developers easily and properly establish a running server.
-The software will assist you in quickly installing the server so that you can immediately focus on your development work instead of setting up or configuring the server.

 To build and run catapult-server only, follow the |instructions|.